 The onions, tomatoes and turmeric are cooked gently for 10 minutes.

-The rice and stock are then added, brought to the boil and then covered and simmered for 20 minutes.
+Plus stock and pepper.
+Everything is brought to a boil and then simmered under a lid for 20 minutes.

 - 2 tbsp Light Olive Oil